menu

 Demographics

-The population of Keyes has a very low overall level of education: only 6.02% of people over 25 hold a 4-year college degree or higher.
+The citizens of Keyes have a very low rate of college education: just 6.02% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Keyes in 2022 was $19,199, which is low income relative to California and the nation.
 This equates to an annual income of $76,796 for a family of four.
 However, Keyes contains both very wealthy and poor people as well.